Boric acid: With vicinal diols

-The stability of these mannitoborate ester anions shifts the equilibrium of the right and thus increases the acidity of the solution by 5 orders of magnitude compared to that of pure boric oxide, lowering the pKa from 9 to below 4 for sufficient concentration of mannitol.
-The resulting solution has been called mannitoboric acid.
+The stability of these mannitoborate ester anions shifts the equilibrium to the right, thereby increasing the solution's acidity by five orders of magnitude compared to that of pure boric oxide.
+This lowers the pKa from 9 to below 4 for a sufficient concentration of mannitol.
+The resulting solution is referred to as mannitoboric acid.

-The addition of mannitol to an initially neutral solution containing boric acid or simple borates lowers its pH enough for it to be titrated by a strong base as NaOH, including with an automated a potentiometric titrator.
+The addition of mannitol to an initially neutral solution containing boric acid or simple borates lowers its pH enough for it to be titrated by a strong base such as NaOH, including with an automated potentiometric titrator.
 This property is used in analytical chemistry to determine the borate content of aqueous solutions, for example to monitor the depletion of boric acid by neutrons in the water of the primary circuit of light-water reactor when the compound is added as a neutron poison during refueling operations.